-Japanese folklore is full of supernatural creatures known as youkai (妖怪), each with its own peculiarity.
-Among stories of animated objects and playful spirits, there are youkai that personify humanity's deepest fears.
+The Japanese folklore is filled with supernatural creatures known as youkai (妖怪), each with its own peculiarity.
+Among stories of animated objects and playful spirits, there are youkai that personify humanity’s deepest fears.
 One of these is Itsuki (縊鬼), a terrifying being that does not attack with physical violence but commands its victims to a tragic fate: suicide by hanging.

 This legend, recorded during the Edo period, reveals not only the dark character of Itsuki but also the psychological and cultural impact it carries.

-The first mention of Itsuki appears in a text from the Edo period called Notes on the Reversed Side of Drafts (反故の裏書).
+The first mention of Itsuki appears in a text from the Edo period, called Notes on the Reverse of Drafts (反故の裏書).
 This work documents curious and supernatural events, including the encounter of a government official with this fearsome youkai.

-According to the report, the officer called his subordinates for a meeting, but one of them arrived late and agitated.
-The man, behaving strangely, quickly announced:
+According to the account, the official summoned his subordinates for a meeting, but one of them arrived late and agitated.
+The man, with strange behavior, quickly announced:

 “I won’t be able to participate today.
 I left someone waiting!”